WolframRavenwolf/AI-Hotkeys/README.md

   While the AI features are the main focus, there are also a few additional hotkeys for quick searches and lookups using traditional online services like Google, Merriam-Webster's Dictionary, and Wikipedia.

-- **Clipboard Editor:** Edit clipboard content with a sleek GUI, supporting both light and dark themes.
+- **Query Editor:** Edit clipboard content with a sleek GUI, supporting both light and dark themes.

    This powerful tool enables you to preview and modify clipboard content before transmitting it to Perplexity.
 It offers a user-friendly interface for refining your text or query prior to AI processing, while also displaying all available hotkeys within the GUI for quick reference.